Blaise202/world-time-flutter-android/README.md

     - assign the response to a map variable "Map data = jsonDecode(response.body);"
 7. the access the objects of your data (ex: print(data['message']);)

+to import the spinkit package
+ - use command  "$ flutter pub add flutter_spinkit"
+ - to import the spinner "import 'package:flutter_spinkit/flutter_spinkit.dart';"